side menu

 The right-hand side panel is shown on all tabs and includes the following:

-• Request creation date
+• Request creation date.

 • Duplicate info.
 If marked, the request will show as either a Parent request or Child request.
+For more details, see Merge duplicates.

 • Request status.